-The curse of Dimensionality is a highly common phenomenon in Data Science where with the increase in the number of features/variables/columns, the model tends to become more unstable and can become a victim of overfitting.
-This problem in part is also due to multicollinearity which can again commonly occur especially if the data is in high dimensions.
-This is where feature reduction methodologies come in among of which a large number belongs to the field of statistics.
+The curse of Dimensionality is a highly common phenomenon in Data Science.
+With the increase in the number of features/variables/columns, the model tends to become more unstable and can become a victim of overfitting.
+In part, this problem is also due to multicollinearity, which can again commonly occur, especially if the data is in high dimensions.
+This is where feature reduction methodologies come in, among which a large number belongs to the field of statistics.
 These include the use of various filter methods that include:

 - Establishing a correlation between dependent and independent variables

 - Analysis of correlation matrix between the independent variables to check for multicollinearity

 - Performing Statistical tests between dependent and independent variables and between two independent variables

-A number of wrapper methods also use statistical concepts to perform feature reduction such as
+Several wrapper methods also use statistical concepts to perform feature reduction, such as